Davidson4376/windows-uwp.fr-fr/windows-apps-src/style/segoe-ui-symbol-font.md

 ## <a name="symbol-enumeration"></a>Énumération Symbol
 Si vous développez une application en C#/VB/C++ et XAML, vous pouvez utiliser l’[**énumération Symbol**](https://msdn.microsoft.com/library/windows/apps/dn252842) pour utiliser des icônes de la police Segoe MDL2 Assets.

-## <a name="how-do-i-get-this-font"></a>Comment obtenir cette police ?
+## <a name="how-do-i-get-this-font"></a>Comment obtenir cette police?
-Pour obtenir la police Segoe MDL2 Assets, vous devez installer Windows 10.
+Pour obtenir la police Segoe MDL2 Assets, vous devez installer Windows10.

 <!--
 Also, keep in mind that the **Segoe MDL2 Assets** font includes many more icons than we can show here.
 Many of these are intended for specialized purposed and are not typically used anywhere else.